tetratelabs/istio-distro.io/content/en/blog/ebay-istio-practice/index.md

 Istio enjoys strong support from the community and has been endorsed by many industry giants and well-known projects.
 It can remedy Kubernetes' functional deficiencies at the traffic management level, making it an all-round microservice management platform.
 We are confident that Istio has a promising future.

 For more Kubernetes- and Istio-based production practices, please see "The Road to Kubernetes Production Practice” (Chinese only).
 The book is currently on sale at JD.com for up to a 50% off.

+Fanjie Meng is a senior architect at eBay, responsible for architecture and development of Kubernetes in enterprise implementation, focusing on networking, multi-clustering, service governance and service mesh, etc. A Kubernetes contributor, Fanjie participated in the development of community cluster federation and service controller refactoring.